 Please complete the brief online request form and a copy of the library will be emailed to you immediately.

 How is it organized?
 How do I select an instrument?

-This library contains a summary of each instrument, including: content, number of items, respondent, recall period, whether it requires an interviewer, estimated completion time, and key citations with links to PubMed abstracts.
+The library is divided into two sections, one for adult instruments and one for pediatric instruments.
+It contains a summary of each instrument, including: content, number of items, respondent, recall period, whether it requires an interviewer, estimated completion time, and key citations with links to PubMed abstracts.
 Investigators may search based on the content category (Column C) or disease groups (Column D) in order to focus in on instruments that may be most relevant to their research.
 In addition, investigators must determine whether the instrument is appropriate for their particular research study.

 This includes whether the content of the instruments corresponds to what they want to measure; whether it has demonstrated validity, reliability, and responsiveness; and whether it is appropriate for the context of use (i.e., the study population, the disease condition, and the study environment).
 Information about measurement, instrument selection, and study design with patient-reported outcomes can be found in the PCRC Measurement Core resource pages.

 Instruments that assess caregiver needs and experience can be found in the PCRC Caregiver Core resources pages.
 Because patients along with their caregivers and other family members require palliative care, you may need to consult both instrument resources.

 The instruments included in the library are those that were endorsed by published systematic reviews relevant to palliative care.
 A bibliography of these systematic reviews is available for reference.
 The systematic reviews varied in their criteria and their rating method.
 Nonetheless, the instruments that were “recommended” or “highly scored” etc., by the authors of each systematic review are included in this library.